 The three California wild & scenic river bills did not pass.
 Two of their direct predecessors, one in southern California, the other in the north state, had first been introduced in the 115th Congress, their failures in the 118th Congress representing four consecutive failures.
-An early predecessor version of the Central Coast bill had first been introduced in the House and Senate in the 114th Congress, its 5th consecutive failure.
+An early predecessor version of the Central Coast bill had first been introduced in the House and Senate in the 114th Congress, thus the failure in the 118th Congress is its 5th consecutive failure.

 The various Oregon Smith River bills did not pass, the second of two Congresses that had failed to advance the bills to the President.